The Clark Sisters: Mainstream success (1981–1984)

-Denise's departure and subsequent projects (1986-1994)
+Denise's departure and subsequent projects (1986–1994)

-In 1986, after a four-year gap between releases, the sisters Jacky, Twinkie, Dorinda, and Karen (sister Denise left the group earlier that year) continued to release music, signing with Rejoice Records, a division of Word.
+In 1986, after a 4-year gap between releases, the sisters Jacky, Twinkie, Dorinda, and Karen (sister Denise left the group earlier that year) continued to release music, signing with Rejoice Records, a division of Word.
 This new deal yielded the Grammy-nominated Heart & Soul, featuring the mainstream single "Time Out".
 This project made a top-five debut on Billboard's Gospel Charts and garnered the group a Dove Award.
 It featured the original versions of "Jesus Is a Love Song", "There Is a Balm in Gilead", and "Pray for the USA", all of which have been re-recorded several times.
 Although not pictured, Denise had contributed to the album before her departure but was later removed from the album.
 The music took on a more contemporary sound with programmed drums and synthesizers.
-Also included on this album were "Smile, God Loves You", "I Am Blessed", and the funky "He'll Turn Your Scars into Stars".
+Also included on this album were "Smile, God Loves You", "I Am Blessed", and the funky aforementioned "He'll Turn Your Scars into Stars".

 In 1988, The Clark Sisters released their Billboard chart-topping and critically acclaimed album Conqueror.
 It featured a bolder, more intense sound, with synthesizers, drum machines, and more funk-oriented beats.
 Conqueror quickly became a fan favorite with hits like "The Darkest Hour Is Just Before the Day", "Take Me Higher", "For the Love of the People", "Computers Rule the World", and the original studio version of "Jesus Forevermore".

 In 1989, The Clark Sisters released their live album, Bringing It Back Home, recorded in their home town of Detroit.
 It was the last recording from The Clark Sisters on Word Records' Rejoice imprint and the last group album with Twinkie just before the launch of her solo career.
 The album included both previous hits and new material.
 It also featured guest appearances from Rance Allen and backing choir vocals from the Michigan State Choir under the direction of their mother, Dr. Mattie Moss Clark.

-In 1994, The Clark Sisters (Jacky, Dorinda, and Karen) released their last studio album of the decade, Miracle, which was the first album recorded without the songwriting and vocals of sister Twinkie.
-Produced by BeBe Winans and Michael J. Powell, this disc featured a commercialized version of the Clark Sisters classic "Expect Your Miracle" (now titled "Miracle") and a remake of "Jesus Is the Best Thing".
+In 1994, The Clark Sisters (Jacky, Dorinda, and Karen) released their only studio album of the decade, Miracle, which was the first album recorded without the compositions and vocals of sister Twinkie.
+Produced by BeBe Winans and Michael J. Powell, this disc featured a modernized version of the Clark Sisters classic "Expect Your Miracle" (now simply titled "Miracle") and a remake of "Jesus Is the Best Thing".
 Dorinda made her songwriting debut on a Clark Sisters recording with "Work to Do".
 The album, although it fared well in sales, did not match the success of previous albums due to the Clark Sisters not being able to tour and promote the project due to the illness of their mother, Dr. Mattie Moss Clark, who died in September 1994 from diabetes complications.